Command IA Coordinator Information

 - For "Command Individual Augmentee Coordinator Resources Training", repeat the above to complete.

-- Upon successful completion of the CIAC Basic and Resources Training, provide a copy of your certificates to your admin department for your command records.
+- Upon successful completion of the CIAC Basic, Resources, and Shaping Expectations Training modules, provide a copy of your certificates to your admin department for your command records.

 For any questions about CIAC Basic or Resources Training Courses, contact USFF IA Support